grewpy Tutorial

 corpus.count(req4bis)

-More complex queries are allowed, with results clustering
+More complex queries are allowed, with result clustering

 See Clustering for more documentation.
 Below, we cluster the subject relation, according to the POS of the governor.